Last Updated on January 21, 2021 by Elevate Digital

 This is really about changing the way you view your content strategy and becoming more intentional with the content creation process.

-In a nuthsell the idea behind a content silo is that you have a primary keyword (or several) that you want to rank for.
+In a nutshell the idea behind a content silo is that you have a primary keyword (or several) that you want to rank for.

-You then break that down into multiple layers of sub-topics; effectively creating the SEO architecture for your site.
+Once you’ve got these identified, you can then break those keywords down into multiple layers of sub-topics; effectively creating the SEO architecture for your site.

 Check out the example below by Backlinko: